krypton-wallet/chrome-extension/README.md

 - Seamless integration with Yubikey as a physical wallet
 - Setting transaction limit to prevent wallets being emptied
 - Ability to interact with arbitrary smart contracts
-- Customized avatar based on public key, generated fully on-chain
+- Customized avatar based on public key generated fully on-chain

 ## 🧑‍💻 Getting started